JohnKulow/elections-blog/content/post/2024-11-04-week-9-final-2024-election-prediction/index.md

 **October Polling Average**: For every 1-point increase in the incumbent candidate's weighted October national polling average, we can expect an 0.61-point increase in their eventual national two-party vote share.
 With a p-value of 0.048, this is one of the two statistically significant IV's in my model at a 95% confidence interval.

 **September Polling Average**: For every 1-point increase in the incumbent candidate's weighted September national polling average, we can expect an 0.21-point decrease in their eventual national two-party vote share *when controlling for other variables including the October polling average*.
 This last point is important to note.
-With a p-value of 0.484, this is not statistically significant , but that does not mean that the inclusion of this variable does not add value to my model, as explained previously.
+With a p-value of 0.484, this is not statistically significant, but that does not mean that the inclusion of this variable does not add value to my model, as explained previously.

 **Quarter 2 GDP Growth**: For every 1% increase in Quarter 2 GDP growth, there is an associated 0.45-point increase in the incumbent party candidate's November national two-party vote share.
 With a p-value of 0.025, this is the second of the two statistically significant IV's in my model at a 95% confidence interval.